unlock-protocol/unlock-wordpress-plugin/README.txt

 { locks: { '0xB0114bbDCe17e0AF91b2Be32916a1e236cf6034F': { } }, callToAction: { } }
 ```

-The plugin provides you with "Blocks" which can be used in the Gutemberg Editor, for both posts and pages.
+The plugin provides you with "Blocks" which can be used in the Gutenberg Editor, for both posts and pages.
 We provide 2 different blocks:

 - The "Unlock" block: a block whose content (and nested blocks) can be set to be visible to only members or non-members.
 Each block can be customized